Reverse slope defence: Napoleonic Wars

 Climbing hills for an attack was a difficult task for the British infantry as well.
 For example, during the Battle of Salamanca, Denis Pack's brigade failed to successfully attack Great Arapile Hill.
 Despite a numerical advantage (2,600 men to 1,800), the steep climb slowed the soldiers' advance, exhausted them, and caused shortness of breath and disorder.
 Clearly, this task was too difficult for Pack's brigade, and the decision to attack, made by either Wellington or Pack, proved erroneous.
 According to British artilleryman Lieutenant Ingilby, Wellington's infantry on Arapile "[…] advanced to within musket shot of the crest of the hill, but were suddenly driven back and overwhelmed by the fire of the French, who had screened their force on the slope of the opposite side of the hill."

 French attacks on hills were rarely successful.
 Colonel Waller of the 2nd British Division observed the French attack on Thomas Picton's "Fighting Division" in 1810 at the Battle of Bussaco:

 At this moment were seen the heads of the several columns, three I think, in number and deploying into line with the most beautiful precision, celerity and gallantry.
-As they formed on the plateau, they were cannonaded from our position and the regiment of Portuguese […] threw in some volleys of musketry into the enemy's columns in a flank direction, but the (Portugese) regiment was quickly driven into the position […] the (French) columns advanced in despite of a tremendous fire of grape and musketry from our troops in position in the rocks, and overcoming all opposition although repeatedly charged by Lightburne's Brigade, or rather the whole of Picton's Division, they advanced and fairly drove the British right wing from the rocky part of this position.
+As they formed on the plateau, they were cannonaded from our position and the regiment of Portuguese […] threw in some volleys of musketry into the enemy's columns in a flank direction, but the (Portuguese) regiment was quickly driven into the position […] the (French) columns advanced in despite of a tremendous fire of grape and musketry from our troops in position in the rocks, and overcoming all opposition although repeatedly charged by Lightburne's Brigade, or rather the whole of Picton's Division, they advanced and fairly drove the British right wing from the rocky part of this position.

 At the Battle of San Marcial, the Spanish infantry adopted the British tactic of opening fire and then charging with bayonets.
 After a brief resistance, the French retreated.